advecchia/backend-code-challenge/README.md

 After this step you will need to remove nodes and edges (delete) that are off of the bounding box of the generated map, this is necessary because they can break the SUMO simulation.
 Another thing to do is simplify ways (Shift + y) this will remove some nodes from the map and improve performance simulation.

 ### Generating Network
 As a simulation option I choose to construct a scaled map from Snowdonia (toy grid map) at about 5% scale, this will allow a much better simulation experience.
-Inside the emitter code I make the expected corrections to Town lat/long coordinates and heading to deal with challenge specifications.
+Inside the emitter code I make the expected corrections to Town latitude and longitude coordinates to deal with challenge specifications.

 Executing the below command will generate the experiment network (see figure).
 $ netgenerate -g --grid.number 21 --grid.length 250 --o snowdonia.grid.net.xml --tls.guess --tls.join --default.lanenumber 2 --no-turnarounds --no-turnarounds.tls --no-left-connections